mmbman/Katagiri/1987-03-27-Platform-Sutra-Talk-3.md

 **Same person:** And so in what sense is it cut off?

 **Katagiri Roshi:** Because it is with you, but it doesn’t work with your everyday life.
-It’s *with* you, but it doesn’t work; it doesn’t appear.
+It’s *with* you, but it doesn’t work.
+It doesn’t appear.
 Just like a diamond, [a] wild, natural diamond.

 The same applies to your everyday life.
-I think you have many, many things at your house: furniture, and closets, and toilet space, pictures on the wall.
-Many things.
+I think you have many, many things at your house: furniture, and closets, and toilet space, pictures on the wall, many things.
 But I think they are functioning always.
 Otherwise, the picture on the wall doesn’t make sense, the space of the house doesn’t make sense.
 So you should understand everything in terms of the functioning of existence.
 But usually we understand everything in terms of concept.

-So that’s why Buddha’s teaching is called *interdependent co-origination*.
+So that’s why one of the Buddha’s teachings is called *interdependent co-origination*.
 If you miss this point, you don’t understand Buddha’s teaching.
 No.

 #### 28:27